timcera/tstoolbox/README.rst

 Should be as easy as running ``pip install tstoolbox`` or ``easy_install tstoolbox`` at any command line.
-Not sure on Windows whether this will bring in pandas, but as mentioned above, if you start with scientific Python distribution then you won't have a problem.
+Not sure on Windows whether this will bring in pandas, but as mentioned above, if you start with scientific Python distribution then you shouldn't have a problem.

 Usage - Command Line
 --------------------